 - Even the life forms on the planets are procedurally generated, which means those life forms are unique to that planet, so you won’t find the same life form on another planet.

 - Even the sounds these creatures make are procedurally generated.

 - There aren’t even any loading times between arriving and exiting a planet.

 - Plus, a load more.

-The point of the game is to explore, survive and make your way to the center of the universe.
-Are the guys at Hello Game the most excellent game developers in the world today?…… I have no idea.
-But I can say this small team had the self-belief, confidence, and drive to pull off this unbelievable achievement.
+The point of the game is to explore, survive and make your way to the centre of the universe.
+Are the guys at Hello Game the most excellent game developers today?…… I have no idea.
+But this small team had the self-belief, confidence, and drive to pull off this unbelievable achievement.